subdiff/subdiff.github.io/about.md

 My name is Roman Gilg.
 I'm from Germany and interested in many different things.
 Some of them I hope to put up on this blog.

-For the next few months I'll primarily write on my master thesis in mathematics.
+My current life goals: For the next few months I'll primarily write on my master thesis in mathematics.
 Besides that I'm trying to get better at programming as a newcomer in practical terms.

 I do some work for the [KDE project][kde] in order to achieve this.